AlexandeAbel/mysql-1/README.md

   SELECT DISTINCT a.district
   FROM address a
-  WHERE district NOT LIKE '% %' AND
-  LEFT(district,1) LIKE 'K%' AND RIGHT(district,LENGTH(district)) LIKE '%a';

-  #ИЛИ

-  SELECT DISTINCT a.district
-  FROM address a
   WHERE district NOT LIKE '% %'
   AND district LIKE 'K%'
   AND district LIKE '%a';